LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 7 - Crops and Critters.md

    - The group explores the affected areas, finding tracks, chewed plants, and signs of the creature's presence.
 	   - corn husks littered throughout the field, some eaten completely, most nibbled at and then discarded
 	   - potatoes seemingly completely avoided
-	   - burn marks in the wheat field
+	   - burn marks in the grape field
-	   -
+	   - larger than average chicken foot prints around

 5. **Research and Knowledge**
    - The group takes their findings to a local expert (a retired hunter or wise village elder) who provides additional insights and identifies the creature as a "Thornback Gnasher," known for its spiky hide and burrowing tendencies.